wlaforest/KSQLGeo/README.md

 # KSQLGeo
 ## Description
-This project is to provide spatial and geospatial operators for KSQL.
+This project is to provide spatial and geospatial operations for KSQL.
 KSQL a SQL like stream proccessing service that runs on top of Apache Kafka.
-Currently the functions in this library are underpinned by locationtech.jts.
-The JTS Topology Suite (Java Topology Suite) is an open-source Java software library that provides an object model for Euclidean planar linear geometry together.
-This can be used to do approximate geospatial queries but is obviously not as good as a spherical model: https://en.wikipedia.org/wiki/Spherical_geometry

-Future versions will support a spherical model as well as three dimensional operators
+Currently the functions in this library are underpinned by Spatial4j (https://github.com/locationtech/spatial4j) which supports Euclidean and Spherical modeels.
+Not all shapes are supported in the spheerical model.
+Currently Point, Circle and Box are suspported on a sphere.
+The support matrix is documented in the above Spatial4J github repo.
+This library does NOT currently support the "Cylindrical" model.

 ## Building KSQLGeo